Overview and indications for procedure:

 - Newly developed incontinence of urine or stool following procedure

-You would also receive two medical bills related to your treatments (a Hospital bill and a doctor bill).
+You would also receive two medical bills related to these type of treatments (Hospital bill and Doctors bill).

 Download a PDF of this resource >